cmuparlay/parlayhash/README.md

 The experiments run a variety of workloads and report a geometric mean across the workloads.
 The default workloads are the following:

-- Table of long keys and long values : will run over two data sizes (10K and 10M), three update percents (0%, 10% and 50%), and two distributions (uniform and zipfian=.99).
+- Table of long (8 byte integers) keys and long values : will run over two data sizes (10K and 10M), three update percents (0%, 10% and 50%), and two distributions (uniform and zipfian=.99).
 This is a total of 12 workloads since all combinations are tried.
 The updates are 50%